 CCP 082 • Reading/Writing Applications IV

 Reading and writing skills are integrated with science and social studies to create proficiency in independently disseminating complex information in a variety of content areas.
 Prerequisite: Satisfactory placement.
 Two lecture; two lab.
-Both fall and spring semesters; summer.

 CCP 084 • High School Equivalency Prep: Civics